Fitbit Web API Basics

 All integer ids for resources should be considered unsigned 64 bit integers.

 The Fitbit Web API has a common implementation of the OAuth 2.0 specification.
 You don't need a Fitbit-specific library to use the Fitbit Web API.
 Instead, we recommend that you use the best OAuth 2.0 or HTTP client library available for your platform.
-If you don't have a favorite OAuth 2.0 or HTTP library yet, here is a list of some people have told us worked for them.
+If you don't have a favorite OAuth 2.0 or HTTP library yet, here is a list that some people have told us worked for them.

 Some of the API responses include text fields that may be suitable for